itsdotnet/Ethical-Hacking/README.md

 ## License

-This project is licensed under the [License Name] - see the LICENSE file for details.
+This repository and its contents are licensed under the [Apache License 2.0].
+See the [LICENSE](LICENSE) file for details.

 ## Disclaimer